-A stepper motor (also called a stepper motor) is one that rotates in an intermittent manner, moving by a fixed angle at each step rather than continuously rotating its shaft.
+A stepper motor (also called a stepping motor) is one that rotates in an intermittent manner, moving by a fixed angle at each step rather than continuously rotating its shaft.

 The movement of the second hand on a clock, for example, which advances one second at a time, could be achieved by using a stepper motor that moves in 6°increments, once every second.

 So, how does a stepper motor achieve this characteristic of rotating its shaft by a fixed angle at each step?

 The secret lies in the use of electrical pulses.
 A pulse is an electrical signal produced by turning a power supply on and off, with each such switching counting as one pulse.
 A stepper motor uses these pulses to achieve precise mechanical control over the angle and speed of rotation.